spilliams/sparrowlike/README.md

     break;

 We're testing the current translation of the cell against `PAN_OPEN_X` and `PAN_CLOSED_X` because we don't want the user to be able to pan the cell outside of its bounds (it would still snap back to the bound, but it's just not a UI feature we want to support).
 Also make note of the way we translate the view.
 There are several ways to do it, including using [`CGRectOffset`](http://developer.apple.com/library/mac/documentation/GraphicsImaging/Reference/CGGeometry/Reference/reference.html#//apple_ref/doc/uid/TP30000955-CH1g-F17162)s, [`CGRectMake`](http://developer.apple.com/library/mac/documentation/GraphicsImaging/Reference/CGGeometry/Reference/reference.html#//apple_ref/doc/uid/TP30000955-CH1g-F17161)s and [`setCenter`](http://developer.apple.com/library/ios/documentation/uikit/reference/uiview_class/UIView/UIView.html#//apple_ref/doc/uid/TP40006816-CH3-SW3)s.
 We use [`CGAffineTransform`](http://developer.apple.com/library/mac/#documentation/graphicsimaging/Reference/CGAffineTransform/Reference/reference.html)s because they're fun.
+Lastly notice the use of `openCellLastTX` (we used it in the Began and Ended blocks too but this note is more apt here).
+If we were to disable the snapping in the Ended block right now you would notice that when you begin a pan gesture the cell will pick up where it left off.
+This is not by accident.
+This is a side-effect of keeping the `openCellLastTX` state property.
+When you end a pan gesture, the x-translation is saved so that it may be re-applied at the beginning of the next pan gesture (but only the beginning: notice we don't save `openCellLastTX` during the Changed state).

 Ok only one more piece to this puzzle: